Key and Message Semantic-Security over State-Dependent Channels: Previous Results as Special Cases

-Observing that any portion of the SM can be allocated in favor of a SK implies that \eqref{EQ:compare_goldfeld} is also an achievable SM-SK trade-off region, when $R_M$ above is replaced with $R_M+R_K$. $\mathcal{R}_\mathsf{A}$ outperforms $R_\mathsf{GCP}$, e.g., in settings where an external random source $\mathbf{L}\sim W_L^n$ is observed by both legitimate parties but not by the eavesdropper, while the capacity of the communication channel is zero (say, $Y=Z=0$).
+Observing that any portion of the SM can be allocated in favor of a SK implies that \eqref{EQ:compare_goldfeld} is also an achievable SM-SK trade-off region, when $R_M$ above is replaced with $R_M+R_K$; however, this region is sub-optimal for SK generation. $\mathcal{R}_\mathsf{A}$ outperforms $R_\mathsf{GCP}$, e.g., in settings where an external random source $\mathbf{L}\sim W_L^n$ is observed by both legitimate parties but not by the eavesdropper, while the capacity of the communication channel is zero (say, $Y=Z=0$).
 For such a setup, the legitimate parties may use the random source to generate a SK of rate $H(L)$.
-While Theorem \ref{TM:SDWTC_lower_bound} supports this strategy, $R_\mathsf{GCP}$ nullifies in this case.
+While Theorem~\ref{TM:SDWTC_lower_bound} supports this strategy, $R_\mathsf{GCP}$ nullifies in this case.
 To see this, let $\tilde{S}\triangleq L$ and $\tilde{Y}\triangleq(L,Y)=(L,0)$ be the state and the channel output observed by the legitimate receiver, respectively.
-Inserting $\tilde{S}$ and $\tilde{Y}$ into the first term inside the minimum from \eqref{EQ:compare_goldfeld} produces $I(U,V;\tilde{Y})-I(U,V;\tilde{S})=I(U,V;Y;L)-I(U,V;L)=0$, for any $q_{U,V,X|\tilde{S}}$.
+Inserting $\tilde{S}$ and $\tilde{Y}$ into the first term inside the minimum from \eqref{EQ:compare_goldfeld} produces $I(U,V;\tilde{Y})-I(U,V;\tilde{S})=0$, for any $q_{U,V,X|\tilde{S}}$.